dmlc/gluon-nlp/scripts/question_answering/README.md

 ```

 For RoBERTa and XLMR, we remove 'segment_ids' and replace [CLS] and [SEP] with
-<bos> and <eos> which stand for the beginning and end of sentences specifically.
+<s> and </s> which stand for the beginning and end of sentences specifically in original purpose.

 ```bash
 VERSION=2.0  # Either 2.0 or 1.1